 Carbon cost exposure

-Our freely available indexes indicate the carbon exposure of the most commonly traded routes and also the carbon cost exposure related to the routes that will be eligible under the European Emissions Trading System from 2023 according to the current proposal.
+Our freely available indexes indicate the carbon exposure of the most commonly traded routes and also the carbon cost exposure related to the routes that will be eligible under the European Emissions Trading System from 2024.

 This route is not eligible under the current EU ETS proposal.
 However, the ballast leg will be eligible if departing from an EU port.